Philadelphia Conspiracy Defense Attorney

 - Duress – Being forced into a conspiracy under violence or the threat of violence may generally be a defense to the crime, unless the charges involve murder or conspiracy to commit murder.

-Criminal Penalties for Conspiracy in Pennsylvania
+Criminal Penalties for Conspiracy in Philadelphia

 In Pennsylvania, the penalty for committing conspiracy depends on the underlying crime that the defendants were attempting to commit.
 Therefore, if the defendants were attempting to commit murder, they may be charged with murder in the first degree.
 Murder in the first degree carries a penalty of death or life imprisonment.